-In his 30-year history at Hospital for Special Surgery, both as an attending orthopedic surgeon and as part of his role as Surgeon-in-Chief, Dr. Russell Warren has seen a wildly varied spectrum of musculoskeletal ailments affecting every kind of patient.
+In his 30-year history at Hospital for Special Surgery, both as an attending orthopedic surgeon and as part of his role as HSS surgeon-in-chief (1993-2003), Dr. Russell Warren has seen a wildly varied spectrum of musculoskeletal ailments affecting every kind of patient.
 The profound experience provided by this kind of tenure is impressive on its own, but for the past 25 years, Dr. Warren has added another position to his resumé: Team Physician of the New York Giants professional football organization.

 We discussed his role at length in a recent interview, in which Dr. Warren described the elements of a great professional sports health team, the importance of educational experience, the benefits of honest communication, the best course of care in dealing with the toughest injuries, and advice for aspiring athletes.

 With a team as large as the Giants – girth aside, in terms of sheer manpower – there is no way for one physician to handle every kind of injury.
 Although he has become familiar with a broad scope of football injuries, Dr. Warren is an orthopedic surgeon, and his specialty is in treating musculoskeletal injuries and conditions of the shoulder and knee, including tears of the rotator cuff, meniscus, and anterior cruciate ligament (ACL).
 With help from associate team physicians Bryan T. Kelly, MD, and Scott A. Rodeo, MD, both orthopedic surgeons at HSS, Dr. Warren designates the proper specialist for any injury outside his main areas of expertise.